Canon de 75 modèle 1897: Rapid fire capability

+Service history

 World War I service

-Each Mle 1897 75 mm field gun battery of 4 guns consisted of 170 men led by four officers recruited among graduates of engineering schools.
+Each Mle 1897 75 mm field gun battery of four guns consisted of 170 men led by four officers recruited among graduates of engineering schools.
 Enlisted men from the countryside were given charge of the six horses that pulled each gun and its first limber.
-Another six horses pulled each additional limber and caisson which were assigned to each gun.
+Another six horses pulled each additional limber and caisson that were assigned to each gun.
 A battery included 160 horses, most of them pulling ammunition as well as repair and supply caissons.

 The French artillery entered the war in August 1914 with more than 4,000 Mle 1897 75 mm field guns (1,000 batteries of four guns each).
 Over 17,500 Mle 1897 75 mm field guns were produced during World War I, over and above the 4,100 French 75s which were already deployed by the French Army in August 1914.
 All the essential parts, including the gun's barrel and the oleo-pneumatic recoil mechanisms were manufactured by French State arsenals: Puteaux, Bourges, Châtellerault and St Etienne.
 A truck-mounted anti-aircraft version of the French 75 was assembled by the automobile firm of De Dion-Bouton and adopted in 1913.

 The total production of 75 mm shells during World War I exceeded 200 million rounds, mostly by private industry.
 In order to increase shell production from 20,000 rounds per day to 100,000 in 1915, the government turned to civilian contractors, and, as a result, shell quality deteriorated.
 This led to an epidemic of burst barrels which afflicted 75 mm artillery during 1915.
 Colonel Sainte-Claire Deville corrected the problem, which was due to microfissures in the bases of the shells, due to shortcuts in manufacturing.
 Shell quality was restored by September 1915, but never to the full exacting standards of pre-war manufacture.